Getting Started

 Access to Smart View is included with all CalPlanning access requests.

-Campus finance members who require access to the CalPlanning tools, need to have their local access provider submit a CalPlanning User Access Request Form.
+Campus finance members who require access to the CalPlanning tools must have their local access provider submit a CalPlanning User Access Request Form.
 The CalPlanning data repositories a user can access with Smart View are based on their CalPlanning role of either:

 Once their CalPlanning access is set up, a user can access Smart View via Citrix.berkeley.edu or they can contact the CSS IT Help Desk at calplanhelp@berkeley.edu or (510) 664-9000 option 1 (for IT), then 2 (for CalPlanning) to submit a ticket requesting an install of the Smart View plugin on their workstation.